PhantoomDev/PhantoomDev/README.md

-My name is Dharma Siemarga

-This is my github page that I use to keep most of my portfolio project because we don't have a good way of determining people's worth.

-and thus, this is what you're here for:

 ## About me
 I learn stuff fast, do stuff efficiently, work well with other people in project scenario in managing workflow and just being a cog in the machine (I do both).